Joint replacement 2025 – Between innovation and reliability

 Treatment of younger patients with higher demands on mobility and longevity.

-Infection risks and the need for revision surgery.
+Infection risks and the need for revision surgeries.

 Innovative materials in joint replacement

 A key area of innovation is the further development of materials used for prostheses.
-These largely determine the durability and biocompatibility of the artificial joint replacement.
+These materials significantly determine the durability and biocompatibility of artificial joint replacements.

-Ceramic coatings: Reduce the risk of abrasion and increase lubrication.
+Ceramic coatings: Reduce the risk of abrasion and increase lubricity.

-Highly cross-linked polyethylene: Minimize wear particles and extend durability.
+Highly cross-linked polyethylenes: Minimize wear particles and extend durability.

-Hybrid solutions: Combination of titanium and ceramic offers the advantages of both materials in joint replacement.
+Hybrid solutions: A combination of titanium and ceramic offers the advantages of both materials in joint replacement.

 2.2 Individualized implants

-Using 3D printing technologies to create customized prostheses.
+Use of 3D printing technologies to manufacture customized prostheses.

 Use of bioactive surfaces that promote bone ingrowth.

-New surgical approaches and technologies make knee and hip joint replacements more precise, less invasive and more comfortable for patients.
+New surgical approaches and technologies make joint replacement of the knee and hip joints more precise, less invasive and more comfortable for patients.

 3.1 Robotics and Navigation